ImranHaider313/ImranHaider313/README.md

 I'm a software developer with 8 years of experience but still learning 😃.
-I started my career with Vanilla Javascript, Python and Ruby on Rails.
-I self-taught myself NodeJs and ReactJs and for the last 6 years have been working on MERN / PERN stack applications.
+For the last 6 years I have been working on MERN / PERN stack (Fintech & Healthcare) applications.
 I've had the satisfaction of working for both large companies and startups.
 Now I focus on Typescript (JavaScript), NodeJs, React (NextJs) and Rust, sharing my enthusiasm with others, mentoring, and solving business problems.

 - 🌱  I’m looking to collaborate on *NodeJs* and *ReactJs*
-- 🎓  Getting ready for my Hand dirty with Rust and Blockchain certification
+- 🎓  Getting ready for my Hands dirty with Rust and Blockchain certification

 ## Connect with me